 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.

-First of all, Caramel Pecan Clusters starts with a recipe that my Mom gave me.
+First of all, Caramel Pecan Clusters start with a recipe that my Mom gave me.
 As you may recall in a previous post: Sugar and Spice Pecans, I mentioned that my parents have several pecan trees on their farm.
-So in this recipe I used fresh, organic pecans; right out of the shell!
-For this recipe my Mother suggested that I roast the pecans first.
-This roasting process takes some of the oil out of the pecans, helps them taste better and helps the chocolate stick better to them.
+So in this recipe, I used fresh, organic pecans; right out of the shell!
+For this recipe, my mother suggested that I roast the pecans first.
+This roasting process takes some of the oil out of the pecans, helps them taste better, and helps the chocolate stick better to them.

 Once the pecans were roasted I removed them from the oven and let them cool completely.
-While the pecans are cooling, I unwrapped a package of caramels and combined them with butter and water and placed them in a double broiler.
+While the pecans are cooling, I unwrapped a package of caramels and combined them with butter and water, and placed them in a double boiler.

 Once this yummy goodness was mixed together I took two teaspoons and dropped the mixture into bite-size mounds onto waxed paper and placed them in my freezer for 20 minutes.
 This allowed the caramel clusters to harden and made them easier to work with.

-For the final touch I melted chocolate in double boiler and drizzled it over the clusters and repeated with white almond bark.
+For the final touch, I melted chocolate in a double boiler and drizzled it over the clusters, and repeated with white almond bark.
 To make them just a little more festive I also add colorful sprinkles on top.

 What is your favorite homemade candy?